 Voluntary assisted dying

-From June 2019, Victorians in the later stages of advanced disease will be able to take a prescribed medication to end their life.
+From the 19th June 2019, Victorians in the later stages of advanced disease will be able to take a prescribed medication to end their life.
 Only a very small number of Victorians at the end of life who are suffering and who meet strict eligibility criteria will be able to access voluntary assisted dying.
 In our submission to the Ministerial Advisory Panel we reinforced the principles of choice, autonomy, dying with dignity and respect for the wishes of older people.

 Victoria’s end of life and palliative care framework